 Also known as Coffee Zone, Coffee Axis or Coffee Belt, there are three regions in Colombia where they grow coffee: Caldas, Quindío, and Risaralda.

-The triangle produces the majority of Colombian coffee; it has been considered many times as the best in the world.
+This triangle produces the majority of coffee; it has been considered many times as the best in the world.
 While that may depend on the taste of each individual (some love animal poop coffee!), there’s no denying that it’s still flavorful and very aromatic.

-It’s the area with the soil and the climate that makes it a perfect location to grow world-class coffee.
+The triangle is an area where a combination of soil and climate make it a perfect location to grow world-class coffee.
 We’re not going into all details about the coffee bean types here, but in short, there are two main types of a coffee bean:

 Arabica and Robusta.
-And Arabica is much more picky about its living area: the climate, the location, and the how you treat it.
+Arabica is much pickier about its living conditions (climate, location, etc.).
 And Colombia has ideal growing conditions for Arabica.
-Coffee is grown at higher altitudes, which causes the beans to ripen more slowly and consequently also develop more flavor.
+Coffee is grown at high altitudes, which causes the beans to ripen more slowly and consequently also develop more flavor.

 Best Colombian coffee brands